Miksalom/git.harjoittelu/README.md

 This is my first time using git.
-Just testing how some of the things works.
+Just testing how it works.,